aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

   ```nim
   var x {.deprecated.}: char
   ```
-  since it uses `identColonEquals`, it should probably be changed to use `declColonEquals`, this would also solve 23.
+  since it uses `identColonEquals`, it could probably be changed to use `declColonEquals`, this would also solve 23.
 18. the operator precedence table should mention single '|' and '~' in the `OP8` row
 19. `typeDesc` and `typeDefAux` have the same definition, why differentiate?
 20. the definition of `typeDef` is incorrect and unnecessarily long